virg736/brute-force-exercice/README_EN.md

 ### Visual Content Rights

-All visuals, images, or illustrations in this repository are the exclusive property of the author.
+All visuals, images, and illustrations in this repository are the exclusive property of the author.
-Any reproduction, modification, or reuse without permission is strictly prohibited.
+Any reproduction, modification, or reuse without prior permission is strictly prohibited.
 © 2025 Virginie Lechene – All rights reserved.